Milestones in Tabletop Adventure Design

 AD&DD&D 3.5ED&D 5E

-The gothic horror masterpiece that introduced Count Strahd von Zarovich and the haunted land of Barovia.
-Features innovative mechanics like the Tarokka deck to randomize key elements, creating a unique experience with each playthrough.
+The gothic horror adventure that introduced Count Strahd von Zarovich and the haunted land of Barovia.
+Features the Tarokka deck to randomize key elements, creating a different experience with each playthrough.
+Spawned the Ravenloft campaign setting.

 Wikipedia →